What does ownership mean?

 What if my income changes?

-If you have income protection, we suggest you let us know when your income changes, as you want to make sure that your level of cover is also changed accordingly.
+If you have income protection, we suggest you let us know when your income changes, so that you can change your level of cover accordingly.
 If you let us know within 60 days of your income increasing we can usually increase your cover without requiring any further medical information.
 We recommend you review your level of cover regularly, but particularly when you have significant changes to your income levels.

 If I change jobs do I need to let you know?